josh-collinsworth/joco-sveltekit/src/lib/content/posts/antiquated-react.md

 Credit where it's due: hooks _were_ a massive shift in the frontend space.
 They revolutionized how we composed logic and state in our applications.
 Hooks are undeniably great, and pretty much every framework has coalesced around a hooks-like model for managing state.

 But React hooks aren't new anymore.
-(In fact, they're almost exactly the same age as my kid, and he's starting pre-k in two weeks.)
+(In fact, stable React with hooks is almost exactly the same age as my kid, and he's starting pre-k in a couple of weeks.)

 Hooks are no longer a competitive advantage, or even a notable feature; they're the baseline.
 They're just the way we do things.